ectechno/ionic-selfystic-tutorial/labs/README.md

 # Selfystic Labs
 Selfystic is a good way to jump start the ionic projects.
-You can get started by going thru the [Ionic Getting Started video tutorial](https://www.youtube.com/watch?v=C-UwOWB9Io4&feature=youtu.be) first.
+You can get started by going thru the [Getting Started](https://www.youtube.com/watch?v=C-UwOWB9Io4&feature=youtu.be) video tutorial first.

 ## How to use
 To run on an android device;